SirLynix/obs-kinect/README.md

 - If your Kinect isn't pluggable to your computer: a Kinect to USB adapter (search for PeakLead Kinect to USB on Amazon).
 - Not running on a potato computer, Kinect itself requires a little bit of CPU power, especially when using the faux green screen effect (I'm trying to improve that) because of the color-to-depth mapping (which is done on the CPU).
 The plugin itself runs on the GPU.
 - ⚠️ OBS Studio >= 25.0 (since 0.3 this plugins no longer works on OBS Studio 24.0, if upgrading is a problem let me know).
-- ⚠️ **Kinect for Windows runtime** (links in "How to use", Kinect for Windows SDK includes runtime btw)
+- ⚠️ **Kinect for Windows runtime** (links in "How to use", note that Kinect for Windows SDK includes runtime)
 - ⚠️ **Visual Studio 2019 redistribuables** ([32bits](https://aka.ms/vs/16/release/vc_redist.x86.exe), [64bits](https://aka.ms/vs/16/release/vc_redist.x64.exe))

 # To do